Peace Corps/Master’s International Program

 MI program participants are encouraged to develop an HIV/AIDS specialty course of study to develop skills and knowledge vital to addressing the pandemic and learning about programs that address it.
 To gain this specialty, program participants take EP 764 The Epidemiology of HIV/AIDS in the Developed and Developing World (2 credits) and either GH 795 Global AIDS Epidemic: Social & Economic Determinants, Impact & Responses (4 credits) or GH 715 Antiretroviral (ARV) Program Management Issues in Low-Resource Settings (2 credits).
 (If unable to take any of the above, a relevant available course can be substituted with permission of the program’s MI Coordinator.)

 MI students can meet their MPH practicum requirement after completion of Peace Corps training by submitting a reflection report on that experience to the MI Coordinator.

 As Peace Corps volunteers, MI students can earn up to 5 credits via directed study, if those credits are needed to satisfy the 48-credit MPH requirement.
 In recognition of the commitment made by the MI student to serve, BUSPH provides a tuition waiver for those credits.

 BUSPH established the first Public Health MI Program with the Peace Corps in 1987.
 Nearly 60 MI students have served in the Peace Corps since.
-Current MI students serve, or are about to serve, in the Peace Corps in Cameroon, Guatemala, Madagascar, Malawi, Mozambique, Senegal, South Africa, and Uganda.
+Current MI students serve, or are about to serve, in the Peace Corps in Guatemala, Madagascar, Malawi, Mozambique, Senegal, and Uganda.
 MI students should contact MI Program Coordinator Joseph Anzalone, based in the Department of Global Health, to be notified of MI activities and resources.